git2samus/elcuervo.net/_posts/2014-02-20-legends-don-t-die.markdown

 > laugh.

 > He was that way.
 After being part of the internet for so long he always wanted
-> to give eveyone a change, you could always learn something from him... from
+> to give eveyone a chance, you could always learn something from him... from
 > yourself.

 > I know it's hard for you to understand.
 I know that everyone around you rants